puppetlabs-seteam/awskit/README.md

 ### Provision the master

-- run `puppet apply -e 'include devhops::create_master' --modulepath ..`
+- run `tasks/provision master`

+### Provision count linux agents

+- run `tasks/provision linux_node count`

-### Provision the agents
+### Provision count windows agents

-- run `puppet apply -e 'include devhops::create_agents' --modulepath ..`
+- run `tasks/provision windows_node count`

 ### Provision the Puppet Discovery VM

+- run `tasks/provision discovery`

+### Provision the Windows Domain Controller

-- run `puppet apply -e 'include devhops::create_discovery' --modulepath ..`
+- run `tasks/provision windc`

 ### Configure the control repo

 First, make sure to install bolt.

 Next run the following task on the local machine.
-This will push the contensts of the control repo you specify to Puppetmaster's local GOGS server (which is hosted at http://$puppet_ip:3000).
+This will push the contents of the control repo you specify to Puppetmaster's local GOGS server (which is hosted at http://$puppet_ip:3000).
 Optionally, you can add your own public key to GOGS so you can start pusing your changes to the PM riectly.

 ```bash
 bolt task run devhops::conf_control_repo --modulepath .. -n $master_ip control_repo="https://github.com/puppetlabs-seteam/control-repo-devhops.git" public_key_name=$key_name public_key_value="$($your_pub_key)" -u root -p #--debug --verbose